-We endeavor to be clear about the price and service will help avoid misunderstandings and cost-related complaints later in the matter.
+We endeavour to be clear about the price and service will help avoid misunderstandings and cost-related complaints later in the matter.

 Depending on the nature of the transaction and any legal restrictions that we may be under as to the type of fee arrangements we can offer, the basis upon which we will charge for the work we do will be agreed with you.

 Our charges for the following specific legal services can be found by following the relevant link below:

 In all other cases our charges for providing legal services are on one of the following arrangements:

 The time spent on your case or matter will be charged in units with each hour being made up of 10 units.
 Routine short letters and e-mails in and out are charged as 1 unit.
 Telephone calls, longer letters and e-mails and will be charged according to the time actually spent rounded up to the next unit.

 We will make a record of each activity and the time spent doing this is also chargeable to you.
 It may be appropriate for a Partner to review the file or supervise the solicitor or other executive dealing with it from time to time, and in such a case you will be advised of the time spent by the Partner and of the costs included for such supervision or file reviews in the overall charge we make.